Priya Kambli

 Priya Kambli (born 1975) is an Indian photographer.

 Early life and education

 Kambli was born in India.
 She received a BFA degree from the University of Louisiana at Lafayette and an MFA degree from the University of Houston.

 Career

-Her work is included in the collection of the Museum of Fine Arts Houston, Light Work, and the Museum of Contemporary Photography.
+Kambli was an Artist-in-Residence in 2009 at Light Work.
+Her work is included in the collection of the Museum of Fine Arts, Houston, Light Work, and the Museum of Contemporary Photography.

 Kambli is a professor of art at Truman State University, Missouri.